-In establishing the allowance for Private Education Loan losses as of December 31, 2018, we considered several factors with respect to our Private Education Loan portfolio, in particular, credit quality and delinquency, forbearance and charge-off trends.
+In establishing the allowance for Private Education Loan losses as of December 31, 2019, we considered several factors with respect to our Private Education Loan portfolio, in particular, credit quality and delinquency, forbearance and charge-off trends.

-Private Education Loan provision for credit losses in 2018 decreased \$9 million compared with the year-ago period.
-This decrease was primarily the result of increases in interest rates that have a favorable impact on the provision for TDR loans and improved credit performance in our Private Education Loan portfolio.
+Private Education Loan provision for credit losses in 2019 increased \$110 million compared with the year-ago period.
+This increase was primarily due to a higher provision for our TDR portfolio as a result of the impact of declining interest rates, higher delinquencies, and a 14 percent growth in Private Education Loans in repayment.